 Determine that you are going to be in church on a regular basis.
 Attending BJU will provide many ways for you to grow spiritually through chapels, Bible classes, Christian service outreaches, musical programs, student organizations, and prayer groups; but BJU is not a church, nor is it a substitute for the church.

 College life with its academic and work demands can squeeze your schedule more than you realize, so determine now that you are going to be in church to the fullest degree possible.
 Plan your schedule accordingly — especially the weekend schedule — and let nothing keep you from being where God would have you to be.
 For example, plan to get Monday’s homework done early in the weekend so that there is no temptation to stay away from church services to study.
 Let the Lord’s Day, Sunday, be a day of worship and rest, focusing upon the Lord and His Word, both in the morning and evening services.

 Pray that God will lead you to the right church.
 Discuss your church options with your parents before leaving home for college, and even consider doing some online research.
 There is a list of Greenville area churches that can help you narrow down the many choices.
-A list of churches providing transportation will also be posted on the BJU intranet.
+View a list of churches providing transportation.

 After you’ve visited several churches, call your parents and pastor and get their counsel.
 BJU personnel also can help advise parents, pastors, and students toward a church compatible with your home church.
 When your parents come to visit, take them to church with you and introduce them to the pastor and the church members.